coala/coala/docs/Developers/Writing_Good_Commits.rst

 Editing Commit Messages
 -----------------------

-If you have previously made a commit and update it on a later date, it is advisable to also update the commit message accordingly.
+If you have previously made a commit and need to update it later, it is advisable to also update the commit message accordingly.

 In order to do this one can use the amend function as is described `here.